YukiKentyBonita/WeiboGenAI/docs/DESIGN.md

 ## 9. Known Limitations

-- Dynamic post updates not supported.
-Users must download the posts and create the FAISS index manually when new posts are available
+- Dynamic post updates are not currently supported; new posts require re-running the ingestion pipeline and rebuilding the FAISS index
-- Currently, the system translates all posts into English in advance.
-This may add noices when the user question is in Chinese.
-Later increments will use a hybrid approach, where an additional FAISS index is built only based on the Chinese original posts.
-This will be used for Chinese input questions.
+- All posts are currently translated into English in advance, which may introduce noise for Chinese-language queries

+A hybrid retrieval strategy using both original Chinese posts and translated English posts is planned to address this limitation.

 ---

 ## 10. Future Improvements

-- More information may be provided to LLM to improve answer quality.
+- Improve prompt design by providing richer contextual information to the LLM
-- Database will be used instead of local CSV files to support dynamic post updates.
+- Replace local CSV storage with a database to support incremental updates
-- Hybrid approach for FAISS index generation.
+- Implement hybrid FAISS indices for multilingual retrieval

 ---

-## 11. Interview Walkthrough (Optional but Recommended)

-A concise explanation of how you would explain this system in a 5–10 minute interview.